papatohu/docs/Architecture/sad.md

 ## 2. Architectural Representation

-Our project dashup uses the classic Spring Web MVC structure as follows:
+Our project uses the classic Spring Web MVC structure as follows:

 <img src="./image.png" />

 ## 3. Architectural Goals And Constraints

 As our main technology we decided to use Spring Web MVC, which is a framework that takes care of the backend and makes it possible to connect to our frontend which is managed with Angular.
-Besides the controller and model language is Java, so that we do not have to care about serialization.
-The main architectural goal of this project is portability, distribution and reuse.
-Since we want our users to customize their dashup in any way they want, everything has to be kept abstract and must be made for reuse.
-But of course, the dashup project should be safe as we are storing user sensitive data that should not fall into wrong hands.
-Architectural constraints for this project might be the interaction with widgets, since we do not allow the user to upload executable code for security reasons.
-So the developer might be limited when it comes to the interaction of the user with the developers widgets.
-But we do accept this limitation, because of the security goal.
+Our decision fell onto Spring and Angular, as we all have experience in Java and JavaScript, which makes it possible for each project member to understand all the code written for this project.
+The main architectural goal of this project is to support an easy to used Web-App.
+We used an MongoDB as a fast Database and to take advantage of the fact that MongoDB does not require all documents to be the same.
+This made it easy to store the user configuration, as the order of the tiles is changed in the array when the user drag and drops it on his site.

 ## 4. Use-Case View

 This is our overall use-case diagram:

 <img src="../usecase/UseCase_final.png" alt="Overall use-case diagram" />

+green = finished; orange = possible feature, not in current scope; blue = in progress; white = planed;

 ## 5. Logical View